Recursivity and Contingency, Yuk Hui

 Studying human-digital technology interaction digitally and conventionally.

-To see I can help connect culture with business, check out my LinkedIn or CV.
+To see how I can help connect culture with business, check out my LinkedIn.

 My background shapes the way I see the world and conduct research.